aalmada/MasteringEnumeration/slidev/pages/EnumerableEnumerator.md

 layout: statement
 ---

-# IEnumerator abstracts a stream where data can be **pulled** from!
+## IEnumerator abstracts a stream where data can be **pulled** from!

-Enumerator keeps the state of the enumeration
+Enumerator is state machine that keeps the state of the enumeration

 ---